St. Lawrence Centre for the Arts

 East-West Spine

-To fully realize the potential of the new plaza and the ambitions of the STLC our design boldly turns the axis of the Main Theatre to face Scott St. This sets up a strong, anchoring spine that serves as an organizational tool for flow and program on the ground floor and supports the cultural program of the building with flexible and performative outdoor spaces.
+To fully realize the potential of the new plaza and the ambitions of the STLC, our design boldly turns the axis of the Main Theatre to face Scott Street.
+This establishes a strong, anchoring spine that organizes flow and programming on the ground floor and supports the cultural functions of the building with flexible, performative outdoor spaces.

-The energy from the main theatre radiates out to the lobby and through the building, spilling out into the plaza and the city beyond.
+The energy from the Main Theatre radiates into the lobby and through the building, spilling out into the plaza and the city beyond.

-Woven together, the multi-layered façade system joins the exterior façade while adding a sense of lightness to counterbalance the existing brutalist concrete structure.
+Woven together, the multi-layered façade system unites the exterior while adding a sense of lightness that counterbalances the existing Brutalist concrete structure.

-The L-shaped plan is for living, grabbing the whole site from the north-east to the south-west.
-It is open, transparent, accessible, inviting and activated.
+The L-shaped plan is for living — stretching across the site from northeast to southwest.
+It is open, transparent, accessible, inviting, and activated.

-The ground floor experience is about life - end-to-end user flow and visual connection to nature through its park-to-plaza reach.
+The ground floor experience is about life, defined by end-to-end user flow and a visual connection to nature through its park-to-plaza reach.